Jahn08/WEB-ARTICLE-LIBRARY/README.md

 * ARTICLE keeps all information related to articles
 * USER_COMMENT, USER_COMPLAINT, USER_ESTIMATE are connected to both of the tables preceded and contain respective information (comments for articles, complaints related to either an article or a comment, ratings for articles)
 * AMENDMENT is needed to store amendments corresponding to an article being reviewed
-* ARTICLE_HISTORY contains all events related to a particular article
+* ARTICLE_HISTORY contains descriptions of all events related to a particular article
-* USER_NOTIFICATION makes up of data related to events from ARTICLE_HISTORY and connected to a particular user (for instance, a notifications for administrators about a new article being waited for a review)
+* USER_NOTIFICATION is made up of data related to events from ARTICLE_HISTORY and connected to a particular user (for instance, notifications for administrators about a new article being waited for a review)

 ![alt text](https://github.com/Jahn08/Angular-MVC-Application/blob/master/DB_Diagram.jpg "A database diagram")